PlaidCloud/website/content/en/docs/reference/glossary/application-developer.md

 date: 2018-04-12
 full_link:
 short_description: >
-  A person who writes an application that runs in a Kubernetes cluster.
+  A person who writes an application that runs in a PlaidCloud cluster.

 aka:
 tags:
 - user-type
 ---
- A person who writes an application that runs in a Kubernetes cluster.
+ A person who writes an application that runs in a PlaidCloud cluster.

 <!--more-->